Jahnavi315/Google-homepage/README.md

 # Google-homepage
-Homepage with a working Search icon
+Google Home Page from scratch, with a working search bar!!